abdishukri-105/phase-1-wk1-code-challenge/README.md

 ## Documentation

 ### Student Grade Generator (Toy Problem)
-this a program that prompts the user to input student marks.
+this a program that takes student marks as inputs.
 The input should be between 0 and 100.
 Then output the correct grade:

 A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.